TonyMa1/python-arbitrage-monitor/README.md

 ## Description

 This project is a Python application that monitors cryptocurrency prices across two different exchanges (Market A and Market B) to identify potential arbitrage opportunities.
 It uses the `ccxt.pro` library for real-time data streaming and provides a Textual-based user interface to display the top N arbitrage spreads.
-The monitor can track spreads based on either the last traded price (ticker) or the top bid/ask prices from the order book.
+The monitor tracks spreads based on the last traded price (ticker).

 **Key Features:**

 *   **Real-time Monitoring:** Uses websockets to receive live price updates from exchanges.
 *   **Dual Exchange Support:** Monitors two exchanges simultaneously.
-*   **Ticker and Orderbook Spreads:** Calculates spreads using both last trade prices and order book data.
+*   **Ticker Spreads:** Calculates spreads using last trade prices.
 *   **Configurable:** Allows specifying exchanges, market types, quote currency, specific symbols, and the number of top spreads to display.
 *   **Textual UI:** Presents results in a user-friendly, interactive table.
 *   **Latency Measurement:** Displays the latency of data retrieval from each exchange.